crystal-ruby/pages/_posts/2015-09-03-a-new-language.md

 even in a subset, is not viable.
 And it turns out the brave warriors of the ruby community have already produced a pure, production ready, [ruby parser](https://github.com/whitequark/parser).
 That can obviously read itself and anything else, so the start small approach is doubly out.

-Also, when writing the debugger, i found that parslet is not opal compatible and that doesn't seem to be changing.
-So, casting the net, i found Citrus which is small and clean without *any* runtime dependency (a great feat).
-Citrus has a grammar, and i find at least it looks nicer than the ruby grammar code.
-So for bosl it will probably be that and as small a syntax as i can get away with.

 ### Interoperability